 Holy Eucharist, Rite II, No Music

-The service last about 45 minutes and includes readings from Holy Scripture, a sermon by the Rector, and the Sacrament of Holy Eucharist.
+The service lasts about 45 minutes and includes readings from Holy Scripture, a sermon by the Rector, and the Sacrament of Holy Eucharist.

 Cloral Eucharist, Rite II